aia/cookbook-syslog-ng/README.md

 * syslog-ng enables syslog-ng but does not affect your current syslog configuration
 * syslog-ng::global disables your existing syslog and configures syslog-ng to handle system logging

-There are also three definitions
+There are also four definitions

 * syslog_ng_source configures syslog-ng to listen on a udp port
+* syslog_ng_source configures a filter
 * syslog_ng_file configures syslog-ng to write logs it receives to a file
 * syslog_ng_forwarder configures syslog-ng to forward logs it receives to another syslog server